BrownCSCI1230/lab01_setup/README.md

 auto x = Rectangle{ .Length = 2, .Width = 4 };

 // field names can be omitted
-// in such case the values in the brackets
+// in such case values in the brackets
 // will be assigned to each field sequentially auto y = Rectangle{ 4, 3 }; // equivalent to Rectangle{ .Length = 4, .Width = 3 }